 Charm and Simplicity:

 Clarkia flowers symbolize natural charm and simplicity.
-They possess an understated beauty that is appreciated for its unpretentious and effortless appeal.
+They possess an understated beauty appreciated for their unpretentious and effortless appeal.

 Change and Transformation:

-Clarkia flowers are sometimes associated with the concept of change and transformation.
+Clarkia flowers are sometimes associated with change and transformation.
 Their blossoming and fading process during their flowering season can be seen as a metaphor for the cycles of life and the need to embrace change.